Demographics of the United States: Current vital statistics

-In 2009, Time magazine reported that 40% of births were to unmarried women.
+In 2009, Time magazine reported that 40% of births in the United States were to unmarried women.
 The following is a breakdown by race for unwed births: 17% Asian, 29% White, 53% Hispanics (of any race), 66% Native Americans, and 72% Black American.

-According to the CDC, in 2020, there were at least, 1,461,121 births to unmarried women.
-In 2020, 40.5% of births were to unmarried women.
+According to the CDC, in 2020, there were at least 1,461,121 births to unmarried women, or 40.5% of all births in the United States.
 The following is a breakdown by race for unwed births: 28.4% Non-Hispanic White, 70.4% Non-Hispanic Black, and 52.8% Hispanic (of any race).

-The drop in the birth rate from 2007 to 2009 is believed to be associated with the Great Recession.
+The drop in the U.S. birth rate from 2007 to 2009 is believed to be associated with the Great Recession.

 A study by the Agency for Healthcare Research and Quality (AHRQ) found that more than half (51 percent) of live hospital births in 2008 and 2011 were male.

 Per U.S. federal government data released in March 2011, births fell 4% from 2007 to 2009, the largest drop in the U.S. for any two-year period since the 1970s.

 Births have declined for three consecutive years, and are now 7% below the peak in 2007.
 This drop has continued through 2010, according to data released by the U.S. National Center for Health Statistics in June 2011.
 Numerous experts have suggested that this decline is largely a reflection of unfavorable economic conditions.
 This connection between birth rates and economic downturns partly stems from the fact that American birth rates have now fallen to levels that are comparable to the Great Depression of the 1930s.
-Teen birth rates in the U.S. are at the lowest level in U.S. history.
+Teen birth rates in the U.S. are at their lowest level in U.S. history.
 In fact, teen birth rates in the U.S. have consistently decreased since 1991 through 2011, except for a brief increase between 2005 and 2007.
 The other aberration from this otherwise steady decline in teen birth rates is the 6% decrease in birth rates for 15- to 19-year-olds between 2008 and 2009.
-Despite these years of decrease, U.S. teen birth rates are still higher than in other developed nations.
+Despite these years of decrease, U.S. teen birth rates still remain higher than in other developed nations.
 Racial differences prevail with teen birth and pregnancy rates as well.
-The American Indian/Alaska Native, Hispanic, and non-Hispanic Black teen pregnancy rates are more than double the non-Hispanic white teen birth rate.
+American Indian/Alaska Native, Hispanic, and non-Hispanic Black teen pregnancy rates are more than double the non-Hispanic white teen birth rate.